 Hiking Samaria Gorge

-As you may know, the Samaria Gorge on the stunning island of Crete, near the picturesque town of Chania, is one of the longest and most striking gorges in Greece and Europe.
-Hiking through its rugged terrain is undoubtedly one of the most rewarding experiences available on the island.
-The route involves overcoming an altitude difference of more than 1,200 metres across a distance of approximately 16-20 kilometres (we discuss the trail's length in more detail in a separate post).
-A notable challenge is that there is no road access from the endpoint of the route, the village of Agios Roumeli.
+As you may know, the Samaria Gorge, on the stunning island of Crete near the picturesque town of Chania, is one of the longest and most striking gorges in Greece and Europe.
+Hiking through its rugged terrain is undoubtedly one of the most rewarding experiences the island has to offer.
+The route involves overcoming an altitude difference of more than 1,200 metres across a distance of approximately 16–20 kilometres (we discuss the trail's length in more detail in a separate post).
+A notable challenge is that there is no road access from the endpoint of the route, the village of Agia Roumeli.

 A few words about the trail